RPGReki/crystaldown/pages/index.md

 Swift Mittens has been reincarnated in another world as a ten-year-old catling after a traffic accident.
 After setting up his base in Avan Forest he was named to be the keeper of the hill he happened to dug his cave into.
 He befriends Matthew, the second price of Sitnalta and ends up joining Matthew and his group for a simple errand to a dairy farm village.
-After returning from the way too eventful trip Matthew's aide Patrick gets badly poisoned!
+After returning from the way too eventful trip, Matthew's aide Patrick gets badly poisoned!

+### Vampire Aide and Exodus Chapters

 {% assign pages = site.pages
   | where: "lang", "en-CA"